 Chemotherapy is one of three conventional treatments for mesothelioma, along with surgery and radiation.
 It is often used as part of a multimodal treatment plan.

-- Chemotherapy is the standard treatment for most cases of pleural and peritoneal mesothelioma.
+Chemotherapy is the standard treatment for most cases of mesothelioma.

 While chemotherapy cannot cure mesothelioma and is associated with a number of unpleasant side effects, it can alleviate nonetheless kill cancer cells, thereby reducing the symptoms of mesothelioma, improving quality of life, and potentially extending life expectancy.